jdlehman/jdlehman.github.io/_posts/2014-10-31-debugging-vim.md

 <img src="http://imgs.xkcd.com/comics/wisdom_of_the_ancients.png" class="jl-Image">

-<!--more-->

 This post will serve mostly as a reference and primer for your built in debugging options in Vim.
 The first thing I will go over is Vimscript's built in debugger, which you can use via the `debug` command.

+<!--more-->

+#### Updates

+- *9/15/2016*: Updated the verbose command to `-V[n]` thanks to [Mark Campbell](https://twitter.com/Nitrodist/status/776516287472295936).

 ## Vimscript's Debugger